-- Where does external audio enter FL Studio? - At Mixer track input menus (shown above).
+Where does external audio enter FL Studio? - Select external audio from the Mixer Input menus (shown above).
 Each Mixer track can receive one external stereo audio input.
-The input menu displays a drop-down list from your selected audio device (mic, line, etc).
+The Input menu displays a drop-down list from your selected audio device/s (mic, line, etc).
 The screenshot above shows the audio device microphone (Mic 1) selected on Mixer Track 4.
 If you have more than one audio input to record, use multiple mixer tracks to receive each input.
 Click the icon in front of the Input menu to choose Pre vs Post effects recording.
 NOTE: On Windows, Input options will only be available if an ASIO audio device driver is being used and macOS you may also need to Aggregate your Audio Devices.

-How do I record audio? - There are two ways that can be used individually or together:
+How do I record audio? - There are two methods that can be used individually or together:

-The audio recorded by either of these methods can come from external sources, internal sources or a combination of both.
+Use these methods to record external sources, internal sources or a combination of both.
 For details, see below.

-- Why do I hear music/percussion along with my recording - - You are recording on a Mixer Track that has music/percussion routed to it.
-Probably, the Master Mixer track.
-Don't do that!
-All audio arriving on a Mixer track is recorded together.
-If you are recording an external audio source make sure no Channel Rack instruments or Audio Clips are routed to your external Input recording Mixer Track.
+Why do I hear music/percussion along with my recording - You are recording on a Mixer Track that has other internal audio routed to it.
+If you record on the Master Mixer Track, that will include every other Mixer track in the project!
+Make sure no Channel Rack instruments or Audio Clips are routed to your external Input recording Mixer Track.

 How do I record multiple independent inputs (multi-track record)? - All Mixer tracks can be armed to record external and/or internal audio sources to disk (see Playlist Recording below).
-So it's possible to simultaneously record the full number of audio inputs on your audio device.
+It's possible to, simultaneously, record the full number of audio inputs on your audio device.

 NOTE: Right-Click the Mixer Input menu to initiate an 'Auto-map'.
 This will automatically map each input on your audio device to a unique Mixer Track Input, starting on the Mixer track where the Auto-map was initiated and working to the right.
 To prevent feedback, the Master Tack send (click here for an oversized and obsessive diagram) will be disabled on each Mixer Track, so you will see input activity on the Peak Meters, but won't hear anything.

-- How do I record using multiple audio devices at the same time? - For example, how to use a USB microphone input and your regular audio device input at the same time.
+How do I record using multiple audio devices at the same time? - For example, how to use a USB microphone Input and your regular audio device Output, at the same time.
 Windows: FL Studio ASIO allows you to select one Input and one Output from separate audio devices.
 ASIO4ALL will allow you to select multiple Inputs and Outputs from separate audio devices. macOS: Use the Aggregate audio devices feature under the Utilities folder in macOS, this has similar capabilities to ASIO4ALL as described above.

 MIDI connections AND audio connections to your audio device inputs.
 FL Studio can record the sound/s (discussed below) as it plays the external MIDI hardware